chinapedia/wikipedia.abstract.en/Page/Physics.md

 Difference between classical and modern physics

-Modernphysicsfields.svg

 While physics aims to discover universal laws, its theories lie in explicit domains of applicability.
 Loosely speaking, the laws of classical physics accurately describe systems whose important length scales are greater than the atomic scale and whose motions are much slower than the speed of light.
 Outside of this domain, observations do not match predictions provided by classical mechanics.
 Albert Einstein contributed the framework of special relativity, which replaced notions of absolute time and space with spacetime and allowed an accurate description of systems whose components have speeds approaching the speed of light.
 Max Planck, Erwin Schrödinger, and others introduced quantum mechanics, a probabilistic notion of particles and interactions that allowed an accurate description of atomic and subatomic scales.
 Later, quantum field theory unified quantum mechanics and special relativity.
 General relativity allowed for a dynamical, curved spacetime, with which highly massive systems and the large-scale structure of the universe can be well-described.
 General relativity has not yet been unified with the other fundamental descriptions; several candidate theories of quantum gravity are being developed.

 Relation to other fields

-Pahoeoe_fountain_original.jpg-shaped lava flow illustrates the application of mathematics in physics—in this case, Galileo's law of falling bodies.]]
-Physics_and_other_sciences.png
+-shaped lava flow illustrates the application of mathematics in physics—in this case, Galileo's law of falling bodies.]]

 Prerequisites

 Mathematics provides a compact and exact language used to describe the order in nature.
 This was noted and advocated by Pythagoras,[51] Plato,[52] Galileo,[53] and Newton.

 Physics uses mathematics[54] to organise and formulate experimental results.
 From those results, precise or estimated solutions are obtained, quantitative results from which new predictions can be made and experimentally confirmed or negated.
 The results from physics experiments are numerical data, with their units of measure and estimates of the errors in the measurements.
 Technologies based on mathematics, like computation have made computational physics an active area of research.

-Mathematical_Physics_and_other_sciences.png

 Ontology is a prerequisite for physics, but not for mathematics.
 It means physics is ultimately concerned with descriptions of the real world, while mathematics is concerned with abstract patterns, even beyond the real world.
 Thus physics statements are synthetic, while mathematical statements are analytic.
 Mathematics contains hypotheses, while physics contains theories.
 Mathematics statements have to be only logically true, while predictions of physics statements must match observed and experimental data.